 The first Fortenbaugh Lecture was delivered in 1962 by Bruce Catton.
 He was followed by David Herbert Donald, John Hope Franklin, Willie Lee Rose, Richard N. Current, C. Van Woodward, Kenneth M. Stampp, Drew Gilpin Faust, Elizabeth Fox Genovese, Eric Foner, Jean H. Baker, Mark E. Neely, Jr., and other luminaries of American historical writing.
 With the 21st lecture by Jacques Barzun, in 1982, in the 151st year of Gettysburg College, the private printing of the lecture commenced.
 In 1992 Oxford University Press published, and the Book of the Month Club made an alternate selection of, a collection of revised lectures from recent years: Gabor Boritt, ed., Lincoln, the War President: The Gettysburg Lectures.

 The Fortenbaugh Fund continues to welcome contributions from the friends of the Lecture and the College.
-For further information call the Civil War Institute at (717) 337-6590 or email: email@example.com
+For further information, please call Heather Miller at 717-337-6590 or email email@example.com.